Lehman College: Campus

 Lehman has a 37-acre (15 hectare) campus with a combination of Collegiate Gothic and modern architecture, located near the Jerome Park Reservoir at 250 Bedford Park Boulevard West (250 West 200th Street).
 The school's architects were Kerr Rainsford, John A. Thompson, and Gerald A. Holmes; they had earlier designed the Archdiocesan Cathedral of the Holy Trinity in Manhattan's Upper East Side.

 Lehman College houses a multimedia center in Carman Hall, comprising an acoustically designed recording studio, audio and video production control rooms, editing suites, student newsroom, media conversion room, graphics room, and "technology-enhanced" classrooms.
 BronxNet public access channel is also headquartered in Carman Hall, where many programs are produced including Bronx Talk and Open.

 In 2012, Lehman dedicated its new $70 million Science Hall, a four-story building equipped with high-tech classrooms and laboratories, as well as a rooftop teaching and research greenhouse.
 In 2013, Science Hall was awarded a LEED platinum rating from the U.S. Green Building Council, the first CUNY building to earn the top green building rating.
-The structural engineers for this project was Leslie E. Robertson Associates (LERA).
+Leslie E. Robertson Associates (LERA) served as the structural engineers for this project.

 The Lehman College Center for the Performing Arts is a professional theater which seats 2,310.
 The campus is also home to the Lehman College Art Gallery.

 The Apex, Lehman College's post-modern style athletic and fitness facility, opened in 1994.
-Designed by architect Rafael Viñoly, the Apex stands in contrast to the original Gothic revival buildings that define the campus.
+Designed by architect Rafael Viñoly, the Apex stands in contrast to the original Gothic Revival buildings that define the campus.

-Lehman is located between Bedford Park Blvd and West 195th Streets in the Bronx, along Goulden Avenue and Paul Avenue as well as parts of Jerome Avenue The campus is served by the following methods of public transportation:
+In 2024, Lehman opened a new building dedicated to nursing.
+The $95 million building, designed by Urbahn Architects, is four stories high.

-New York City Subway: the Bedford Park Blvd–Lehman College subway station at Jerome Avenue, served by the 4 train; and the Bedford Park Blvd station in the Grand Concourse, served by the B and D trains.
+The New York City Subway's Bedford Park Boulevard–Lehman College station is located near the campus and is named for the college.

-MTA Regional Bus Operations: Bx9, Bx10, Bx22, Bx26, Bx28 routes; The Bx1, Bx2, and Bx3 routes also run near the campus and have stops that are at walking distance.

-Students
+Student life

 Students at Lehman College are from multiple ethnic and racial identities, multiple language backgrounds, various social classes, and diverse sexual orientations with many international students.